 AI: "You're absolutely right.
 Let me fix that for you."

-3. It doesn't know WHY we do things #
+3. It does not know WHY we do things #

 It doesn't understand the "why" behind our architectural decisions.